efellemedia/fusionbox/README.md

 If this command fails, make sure your Vagrant installation is up to date.

 ### Installing Fusionbox
 You may install Fusionbox by simply cloning the repository.
-We'll be cloning this to your home directory as `Fusionbox` for easy access.
+We'll be cloning this to your home directory as `.fusionbox`.

 ```
-cd ~

-git clone git@github.com:efellemedia/fusionbox.git Fusionbox
+git clone git@github.com:efellemedia/fusionbox.git ~/.fusionbox
 ```

 Once you have cloned the Fusionbox repository, run the `bash init.sh` command from the Fusionbox directory to create the `Fusionbox.yaml` configuration file.
-The `Fusionbox.yaml` file will be placed in your `Fusionbox` directory:
+The `Fusionbox.yaml` file will be placed in your Fusionbox directory:

 ```
-bash init.sh
+bash ~/.fusionbox/init.sh
 ```

 ## Configuring Fusionbox
+Since you'll need to configure Fusionbox frequently, the previously defined alias provides a means to easily open your configuration file through the terminal via the `fusionbox edit` command.

 ### Configuring Shared Folders
 The `folders` property of the `Fusionbox.yaml` file lists all the folders you wish to share with your Fusionbox environment.
 As files within these folders are changed, they will be kept in sync between your local machine and the Fusionbox environment.
 You may configure as many shared folders as necessary: